i01er/FYPBlockchain/README.md

 For example, the comment has to be hashed and contained into the OP_Return/geth function.
 It could be successfully saved to the system (forever).

 ### View/Check Comments
 The application would go through the whole blockchain and verify the information.
-O
+Omit all the invaild votes/comments and prevent any potential attack.

 ### Edit
 Users or 3rd party could not edit any information after it posted to the blockchain.